Title

 DECS Memorandum No. 242 establishes guidelines for a pilot Special Sports Program in 15 public secondary schools, focusing on a specialized curriculum in athletics and sports, aimed at developing student-athletes through rigorous training, performance evaluation, and various incentives.

-Benefits include free athletic and school uniforms, free board and lodging, monthly training and competition allowances, cash awards for regional winners, and group insurance.
+They may receive free athletic and school uniform, free board and lodging, monthly training allowance, competition allowance, cash award for winning athletes at the regional level, and group insurance—subject to availability of funds.

-No, students in the Special Sports Program are exempted from taking Regional and Division Achievement tests.
+Yes.
+Students enrolled in the Special Sports Program are exempted from taking the Regional and Division Achievement tests.

 Analyze Cases Smarter, Faster